-Thermal-direct printing: it is cheaper than the thermal-transfer one because of the lack of mediator.
+Thermal-direct printing is cheaper than the thermal-transfer one because of the lack of mediator.
 It utilizes paper labels only.
 The images printed in this method are relatively not solid – they are fading for few weeks, especially where they are exposed on direct sunlight or rubbing.
 Usually it is used for temporary marking and labeling goods with short shelf life.

 RFID enabled printers